 - Enhancing the visibility of ENNHRI and its members

-Our members directly involved in the Project include the NHRIs of: Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, France, Georgia, Germany, Kosovo*, Moldova, Northern Ireland, Russian Federation, Serbia, Turkey and Ukraine.
+Our members directly involved in the Project included the NHRIs of: Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, France, Georgia, Germany, Kosovo*, Moldova, Northern Ireland, Russian Federation, Serbia, Turkey and Ukraine.

-Participating NHRIs engage in Project activities (e.g. meetings, capacity building activities and peer-exchanges) and share good practices and expertise on their areas of work.
-All ENNHRI members are welcome to join the Project.
+Participating NHRIs engaged in project activities (e.g. meetings, capacity building activities and peer-exchanges) and shared good practices and expertise on their areas of work.

 Publications & Statements